Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [load.handshakePoolMaxQueue](./values.yaml#L3170)

 Optional.
-Maximum number of tasks allowed to be queued to enter the "TLS-SSL HANDSHAKE" thread pool before undertaking backpressure actions.
+Maximum number of tasks allowed to be queued to enter the `TLS-SSL HANDSHAKE` thread pool before undertaking backpressure actions.
 The setting only regards the listening sockets specified through the `servers.{}` configurations (with `enableHttps` set to `true`) that are not configured to request the client certificate.
 More precisely: - If there are https sockets with `servers.{}.portType` configured as   CREATE_ONLY, then, as long as the number is exceeded, the accept loops of   these sockets will be kept waiting.
 By suspending the accept loop, some SYN packets from the clients may be   discarded; the effect may vary depending on the backlog settings. - Otherwise, if there are https sockets configured as CONTROL_ONLY and none   is configured as the default GENERAL_PURPOSE, then, as long as the number   is exceeded, the accept loops of these sockets will be kept waiting   instead.
 Additionally, the same action on the accept loops associated to the   `load.acceptPoolMaxQueue` check will be performed (regardless that   `load.acceptPoolMaxQueue` itself is set).
 Note that the latter action may    affect both http and https sockets.
 Note that, in the absence of sockets configured as specified above, no backpressure action will take place.
 A negative value disables the check.

 **Default:** `100`
 #### [load.handshakePoolSize](./values.yaml#L3145)

 Optional.
-Size of the "TLS-SSL HANDSHAKE" internal pool, which is devoted to the management of operations needed to accomplish TLS/SSL handshakes on the listening sockets specified through the `servers.{}` configuration with `enableHttps` set to `true`.
+Size of the `TLS-SSL HANDSHAKE` internal pool, which is devoted to the management of operations needed to accomplish TLS/SSL handshakes on the listening sockets specified through the `servers.{}` configuration with `enableHttps` set to `true`.
 In particular, this pool is only used when the socket is not configured to request the client certificate (see servers.{}.sslConfig.enableClientAuth` and `servers.{}.security.enableMandatoryClientAuth`); in this case, the tasks are not expected to be blocking.
 Note that the operation may be CPU-intensive; hence, it is advisable to set a value smaller than the number of available cores. (obviously, if there is only one core, the default will be 1)

 **Default:**